-Northampton Borough Council is considering making amendments to its Council Tax Reduction Scheme (CTRS) from the 1st April 2018 to ensure it remains financially sustainable.
+Northampton Borough Council is considering making amendments to its Council Tax Reduction Scheme (CTRS) from the 1st April 2020 to ensure it remains financially sustainable.

-The proposed amendment reflects the fact that Government funding for Council Tax Reduction is effectively reduced year on year through cuts to the Revenue Support Grant.
-The Council's budget may not be able to cover a further shortfall in Government funding and so the proposed amendment helps bridge the funding gap.
+The proposed amendment reflects the fact that Government funding for Council Tax Reduction is effectively reduced year on year through cuts to Central Government funding.
+The Council's budget may not be able to cover a further shortfall in funding and so the proposed amendment may help bridge any funding gap.